Lio Rush: NXT Cruiserweight Champion (2019–2020)

-Independent circuit (2020–present)
+Return to the independent circuit (2020–2021)

 After leaving WWE, Rush began to work with many independent promotions, most notably Game Changer Wrestling, where he had several matches.
 In November, he signed a contract with the Major League Wrestling promotion.
 Also in November, he was announced for New Japan Pro-Wrestling's Super J-Cup tournament, which took place on USA.
 After failing to win the Super J-Cup, he was defeated by El Phantasmo at New Japan's The New Beginning USA.
 Rush first match with MLW took place at Kings of Colosseum on January 6, 2021, where he defeated Myron Reed to win the World Middleweight Championship.
 One month later, due to MLW relationship with Lucha Libre AAA Worldwide, Rush defeated Laredo Kid to win the AAA World Cruiserweight Championship and became a double champion.
 However this reign was not recognized in Mexico by AAA, with AAA booker Konnan stating that Lio lost the title to Laredo during an untelevised event.